Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Inference

 In a similar way, by replacing $\widehat \vSigma$ and $\widehat \vSigma_i^\star$ through $\widehat \vUpsilon$ and $\widehat \vUpsilon_i^\star$ the bootstrap quantile for the correlation $q_{\vr,1-\alpha}^{\star}$ can be determined.
 This allows formulating asymptotic bootstrap tests for the respective hypothesis and $\alpha \in (0,1)$ by

-For the investigation of hypotheses regarding correlations, even one further approach exists to obtain the required quantiles.
+For the investigation of hypotheses regarding correlations, an additional approach exists to obtain the required quantiles.
 It is called a Taylor-based Monte-Carlo technique and can be seen as a mixture between Monte-Carlo and bootstrap, using a refined version of the expansion in equation \eqref{relation} to simulate the asymptotic distribution directly.
 Further details are provided in \cite{sattler2023}.\\ \begin{re} Despite its high flexibility, the linear hypotheses introduced in \eqref{Hypothesen} did not allow the formulation of all structures for covariance and correlation matrices.
-In particular, the autoregressive structure and all of their versions include some proportionality between the matrix components that cannot be captured through linear constraints on the vectorized covariance or correlation matrices.
+In particular, the autoregressive structure and all of its versions include some proportionality between the matrix components that cannot be captured through linear constraints on the vectorised covariance or correlation matrices.
 To accommodate such nonlinear structures, we consider transformations of the parameter vectors.
-Therefore, a kind of differentiable transformation $\vf$ of the vectorized covariance resp. $\vg$ of the correlation is required.
+Therefore, a kind of differentiable transformation $\vf$ of the vectorised covariance resp. $\vg$ of the correlation is required.
 Therewith, the hypothesis can be formulated through $\mathcal{H}_0^{\vv,s}:\widetilde\vC_{\vv}\vf(\vv)=\widetilde\vzeta_{\vv}$ or $\mathcal{H}_0^{\vr,s}:\widetilde\vC_{\vr}\vg(\vr)=\widetilde\vzeta_{\vr}$.
-By replacing the vectorized covariance resp. correlation by their transformed pendant, and adding the corresponding Jacobian matrix, the above-mentioned tests can be adapted.
+By replacing the vectorised covariance matrix respectively correlation matrix by their transformed pendant, and adding the corresponding Jacobian matrix, the above-mentioned tests can be adapted.
 A detailed discussion, along with a useful transformation, referred to as the subdiagonal-mean-ratio, is provided in \cite{sattler2024a}. \end{re}